TelegramBots/book/src/2/reply-markup.md

 {{#include ../../Examples/2/ReplyMarkup.cs:single-row}}
 ```

+Simple text buttons can be passed directly as strings
-> We specify `true` on the constructor to resize the keyboard vertically for optimal fit (e.g., make the keyboard smaller if there are just two rows of buttons).
+> If using `ReplyKeyboardMarkup`, we would have to specify `true` on the constructor to resize the keyboard vertically for optimal fit (e.g., make the keyboard smaller if there are just two rows of buttons).

 ### Multi-row keyboard markup

-A [`ReplyKeyboardMarkup`] with two rows of buttons:
+For a [`ReplyKeyboardMarkup`] with two rows of buttons, we use an array of arrays:

 ```c#
 {{#include ../../Examples/2/ReplyMarkup.cs:usings}}